paperless-ngx/paperless-ngx/docs/setup.md

     **Rootless**

-    If you want to run Paperless as a rootless container, you will need to do the following in your `docker-compose.yml`:
+    If you want to run Paperless as a rootless container, you will need to do the following in your `.env`:

     - set the `user` running the container to map to the `paperless` user in the container.
 This value (`user_id` below), should be